Charged Regular Black Holes From Quasi-topological Gravities in $D\ge 5$: Model

 The correction terms at each order in the effective gravitational action can be modified through perturbative field redefinitions of the metric, thereby providing the freedom to choose among different bases of curvature invariants.
 To facilitate the construction of a simple algebraic system of equations, we follow \cite{Bueno:2024dgm} and select a specific basis of densities defined in $D \ge 5$ dimensions.
 The corresponding action can be written as

 where $g$ is the determinant of the metric tensor $g_{ab}$, $R$ denotes the Ricci scalar, $\mathcal{Z}_n$ represents the Lagrangian density of the n-th order, and $\alpha_n$ is the coupling constant corresponding to the order of correction.
 The detailed form of $\mathcal{Z}_n$ can be found in \cite{Bueno:2024dgm}.
+The specific form of the higher-order corrections in Eq.~(\ref{equ1}) is physically motivated by Effective Field Theory (EFT) arguments.
+It has been conjectured that, all higher-order curvature gravities can be characterized as generalized quasi topological gravity theories via field redefinitions \cite{Bueno:2019ltp}.
+This suggests that our model captures the universal features of quantum gravity corrections.
+However, we acknowledge that a rigorous mathematical proof of this mapping for infinite-order expansions remains elusive.
+Consequently, the specific infinite series of higher curvature terms chosen in this work should be regarded as a phenomenological ansatz that renders the field equations analytically solvable, rather than an exact derivation from a specific string compactification.
 The Lagrangian density for the Maxwell field, denoted by

 Next, we introduce the static spherically symmetric spacetime metric and the ansatz for the Maxwell field,

 where $N(r)$ and $f(r)$ are two undetermined functions depend only on the radial distance $r$, and the ansatz for the Maxwell field is given by